DigitalTibetan/DigitalTibetan/docs/tibetan_ocr.md

 # Optical character recognition (OCR)

+> **Note:** Research in application of AI on language translation is a very fast moving field.
+If you have new information that should be part of this collection, please generate an [issue at github](https://github.com/DigitalTibetan/DigitalTibetan/issues).

 ## Google drive and Google docs (online OCR)

 Excellent progress has been made by Google in automatically converting woodblock pechas into editable text.
+This is currently the recommended way to OCR Tibetan text corpora.

 The workflow for conversion is:

 1. Get a Tibetan pecha or text in PDF format.